wez/wezterm/docs/scrollback.markdown

 ### Scrolling without a scrollbar

-By default, `SHIFT-PAGEUP` and `SHIFT-PAGEDOWN` will adjust the viewport scrollback position by one full screen for each press.
+By default, `SHIFT-PageUp` and `SHIFT-PageDown` will adjust the viewport scrollback position by one full screen for each press.

 See the [ScrollByPage](config/keys.html#scrollbypage) docs for more information